japila-books/spark-sql-internals/docs/expressions/Attribute.md

 `Attribute` is the <<contract, base>> of <<extensions, leaf named expressions>>.

-NOTE: link:catalyst/QueryPlan.md#output[QueryPlan uses Attributes] to build the link:spark-sql-StructType.adoc[schema] of the query (it represents).
+NOTE: catalyst/QueryPlan.md#output[QueryPlan uses Attributes] to build the spark-sql-StructType.md[schema] of the query (it represents).

 [[contract]]
 [source, scala]